alakijaayo/CV/README.md

 ## Experience

+**Deloitte** (June 2019 - Present)
+*Junior Software Developer*
+- First project working on a Public project.
+- Responsible for the building of a Validation Comparison Tool website.
+- Responsible for testing the website and editing/changes that needed to be made.

 **Brgr&Beer Ltd** (July 2017 - June 2018)
 *Bar staff*
 - Entrusted with the handling of the till and cashing up money at end of the day, including late night events.